Zhuolithon/B9122-Bash/README.md

 # B9122-Bash

 Question 2: Bash (25 points)
 In class we covered several bash commands.
-In this exercise you¡¯ll use some of these commands to perform simple analysis on the well know Iris Data Set.
+In this exercise you'll use some of these commands to perform simple analysis on the well know Iris Data Set.
 A description of this data could be found here.

 Use curl to download the data which is located at the following url: https://archive.ics.uci.edu/ml/machine-learning-databases/iris/bezdekIris.data